Damien Hirst: The Physical Impossibility of Death in the Mind of Someone Living

 This artwork features a large tiger shark suspended in formaldehyde.
 The tank in which the shark is floating creates the illusion of the animal being cut into three pieces due to the container looking like three separate sections.
 The work was created in 1991, and since then, the formaldehyde preserving the shark has slowly eaten away at the animal's body, which shows signs of decay.
 Hirst says that the formaldehyde surrounding the shark is the process of death and decay.

 Some critics argue that the minimalistic qualities of the work, coinciding with the 'stereotypical' death theme, are too bland for such a prestigious artist.
-One critic wrote, "But the famous shark, shackled to its coffeebar-existentialist title – The Physical Impossibility of Death in the Mind of Someone Living – seems ever more dilapidated, more fairground sideshow, with every dowdy showing.
+One critic, Craig Raine wrote, "But the famous shark, shackled to its coffeebar-existentialist title – The Physical Impossibility of Death in the Mind of Someone Living – seems ever more dilapidated, more fairground sideshow, with every dowdy showing.
 What clichéd menace it may once have theoretically possessed has evaporated."

-Another art critic, Luke White, disagrees, saying that others had earlier perceived sharks "...as ugly and dangerous, but by the end of the century, they found them instead exhilarating, fascinating, and sublime."
-White argues that sharks have been seen as transcendent, awe-inspiring creatures throughout centuries, a creature that is the embodiment of sublimitude as well as a metaphorical representation of our mind helps, relaying the importance of how special our thoughts really are.
+In his essay Damien Hirst's Shark: Nature, Capitalism and the Sublime, art critic Luke White connects the work to the concept of the "Burkean Sublime", but challenges Hirst's own idea of the shark as a primordial "universal trigger" of horror in humans by tracing the different attitudes towards sharks (both real and artistically rendered) in various times and places throughout history.
+With this view, he describes Hirst "not [as an] exemplary artist, but rather a symptomatic one, who tells us much about our own time," and views the work as a reflection of the contradictions and anxieties of modern life imposed by systems of capitalism, and of "growing fears about environmental catastrophe" which threatens to limit "human power, progress and wealth," if not completely destroy us.